casper-network/docs/source/docs/casper/dapp-dev-guide/session-code/session-code.md

 ```rust
 #[no_mangle]
 ```
-When some Wasm is sent to be executed by the execution engine (EE) that lives within each node of a Casper network, `#[no_mangle]` ensures that the function name that follows it is retained as is in string form in the Wasm output.
+When some Wasm is sent to be executed by the execution engine (EE) that lives within each node of a Casper Network, `#[no_mangle]` ensures that the function name that follows it is retained as is in string form in the Wasm output.
 For session code, this retains the `call` string and marks the entry point for the execution engine.

 ```rust
 pub extern "C" fn call()